Join David Tian on the “DTPHD Podcast” as we explore deep questions of meaning, success, truth, love, and the good life.

 David Tian: Or on YouTube for free.

-Henry Chong: And we’re even talking in some countries about universal basic income: Just give everyone enough so that they can live.
+Henry Chong: And we’re even talking in some countries about like universal basic income: Just give everyone enough so that they can live.
 That level of life is pretty easy.
 So, why?
 Why do you want more?
 There must be some reason why you say that – everyone intuitively accepts that you need more.
 You need some kind of struggle in your life.
 You have to go to school, why?
 But people don’t seem to think that through.

-David Tian: I think we’re not evolved to naturally be present, because we’re evolved to really give a shit about our survival and our reproduction.
+David Tian: I think we’re not evolved to naturally be in the now, be present, because we’re evolved to really give a shit about our survival and our reproduction.
 If you think about – let’s enjoy the sound of the rain on the trees and the leaves right now, and the wind on my face.
 You’d probably get eaten.
 Actually, that’s an exaggeration, but you wouldn’t go and do what you need to do to build the cave or whatever.

-What we all forget in our constant striving to beat ourselves that, is that there is already a potentially fully fulfilled self already in you.
-And then if you can get to that, then these other things that are nice to have – let’s say you want to lose some weight or gain some muscle, or make some extra bucks, or maybe make a lot more extra bucks.
+What we all forget is in our constant striving to beat ourselves up, is that there is already a potentially fully fulfilled self already in you.
+And then if you can get to that, then these other things that are nice to have – let’s say you want to lose some weight or maybe gain some muscle, or make some extra bucks, or maybe make a lot more extra bucks.
 Whatever those things are that you think your happiness depends on, if you don’t get those, you’re not going to be happy.

 But like you were saying, if you take a step back and realize you actually have all of the resources.
 And the things that truly bring happiness aren’t going to be those external goods.
 They are always going to be something that you can experience in the now and that you’ve already experienced.
 In the Lifestyle Mastery course I’m releasing soon, there’s a whole module on the meaning and purpose of your life.